weihangzheng/personal-site/src/data/about.md

 # Currently

 I'm currently 4/16 months into my PEY Co-op term at UofT, now seeking a (preferably) Toronto based or remote internship position that start's immediately (the earlier the better).
 I'm comfortable in C, C++, and Python.
-I'm interested in anything related to any of the topics above, so don't hesitate to reach out to me at weihang.zheng@mail.utoronto.ca or 778-917-6809 if the opportunity sees fit!
+I'm interested in anything related to any of the topics above, so don't hesitate to reach out to me at weihang.zheng@mail.utoronto.ca or 778-917-6809 should the opportunity arise!

 # Some history

+-

 # I like